typedoc2md/typedoc-plugin-markdown/packages/vuepress-plugin-typedoc/README.md

           parentCategory: 'none',
         },

+        // include additional TypeDoc plugins in addition to the markdown plugin (optional)
+        plugin: ['typedoc-plugin-xyz'],

-        // Pass in any additional TypeDoc options (see typedoc --help).
+        // Pass in any additional TypeDoc options (see typedoc --help)
-        mode: 'file',
+        mode: 'modules',
-        target: 'ES5',
       },
     ],
   ],